Services Procurement & SOW Management FAQs

-An SOW is a document that details project/engagement specific activities, pricing, deliverables and timelines for a supplier providing services to their client.
-During the past few years the expression ‘SOW’ has evolved from its origins as a project management term to becoming misused as a catch all descriptor for a particular type of spend.
+An SOW is a document that details project/engagement specific activities, pricing, deliverables and timelines for a supplier providing an outcome-based service to their client.
+During the past few years the expression ‘SOW’ has evolved from its origins as a project management term to becoming misused as the catch all descriptor for a particular type of resource.

 You will never find a single business owner for SOW spend within an organisation because as you can see above there are so many different types of services covered by this type of contracting mechanism.
 For the same reason you will never find a single procurement category owner for SOW spend.